Is Critical Race Theory (CRT) itself racist?

 CRT understands racism as did the abolitionist and civil rights tradition—as the creation, subordination, and exploitation of racial-groups, specifically including the attendant ideological justification of racial inferiority.
 According to Dr. King,

 Racism is a faith.
 It is a form of idolatry… In its early modern beginnings, racism was a justificatory device.
 It did not emerge as a faith.
 It arose as an ideological justification for the constellations of political and economic power which were expressed in colonialism and slavery.
 But gradually the idea of the superior race was heightened and deepened in meaning and value so that it pointed beyond the historical structures of relation, in which it emerged, to human existence itself.”
 (Where Do We Go From Here?, p.
 73)

-Accordingly, King argues, racism is at bottom “the myth of inferior peoples” (p.
+Accordingly, as mentioned at the opening, racism is at bottom “the myth of inferior peoples” (p.
 75).

 Frederick Douglass spelled this all out brilliantly in his 1881 article, “The Color Line”:

 During all the years of their bondage, the slave master had a direct interest in discrediting the personality of those he held as property.
 Every man who had a thousand dollars so invested had a thousand reasons for painting the black man as fit only for slavery.
 Having made him the companion of horses and mules, he naturally sought to justify himself by assuming that the Negro was not much better than a mule.
 The holders of twenty hundred million dollars’ worth of property in human chattels procured the means of influencing press, pulpit, and politician, and through these instrumentalities they belittled our virtues and magnified our vices, and have made us odious in the eyes of the world. … Out of the depths of slavery has come this prejudice and this color line.
 It is broad enough and black enough to explain all the malign influences which assail the newly emancipated millions to-day.
 (Frederick Douglass: Selected Speeches and Writings, p.
 652)